ripleymj/ansible-demo/README.md

 `ansible database -i inventory -m setup`

 Take a moment to browse the information, but we're not looking for anything in particular here.

+## Exercise 3 - Ad-Hoc Commands
+Now that we've established an inventory and tested connectivity, we can run some ad-hoc Ansible commands.
+These are commands entered directly on the command line, and not part of a playbook file.

+Using the `shell` module, you can run any shell command through Ansible.
+The command to be run is passed as an argument to the `shell` module.
+Be careful with this, as you can quickly invalidate the goal of idempotency.
+Try something like `uptime` on your servers:

+`ansible all -i inventory -m shell -a "uptime"`

+You can also run more native Ansible modules, like `apt` with ad-hoc commands.
+For example, let's refresh the apt package cache:

+`ansible all -i inventory -b -m apt -a "update_cache=true"`